tinue/apa102-pi/README.md

 small "display" based on APA102 LEDs with 15 frames per second, then you have to look elsewhere.

 ## Prerequisites
 * A Raspberry Pi, running an up-to-date version of Raspbian / Raspberry Pi OS.
-To date, Raspberry Pi OS 2020-12-02 is out, and the library works fine with this release.
+To date, Raspberry Pi OS October 30th 2021 (Debian bullseye) is out, and the library works fine with this release.
 It should run on all Raspberry Pi models, from Zero to 4.
 * If hardware SPI is used: SPI enabled and active (`raspi-config`, Interface Options, SPI, \<Yes\>);